Devangaa/Devangaa/README.md

 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
 - [What do you expect more?](https://en.wikipedia.org/wiki/Nothing)

+I am a high school student trying to understand how to hack nasa with html to sell their secret data.
+Maybe that's too much.
+I dunno what else to say.
+Basically I just want to learn coding.
+But why am I writing this if no one will see it? stupid me!

 ## How to Study

 Bruh, have you never studied?
 I study like a normal person.
 Read websites, books, and wanna die because of the frustration of the [**fucking errors**](https://en.wikipedia.org/wiki/Error) that always appear, even though the coding is exactly **the same as the fucking tutorial**.